StructureFold/StructureFold/README.txt

 #Package contents
+         All scripts contain a help function.
+Run script with -h for all options.

 Main Scripts
         The main programs of the package

+        react_cal_structurefold.py
+               Derives structural reactivity from RT stop count file.
+               Requires RT stop files from - and + DMS treated samples

+         predict_multiple_RNAs.py
+               Uses a restraint file, a list of transcripts, and their sequences to predict secondary structure.
+               Requires either RNAStructure or ViennaPackage

 Accessory Scripts
-        Fast ways to organize your data or convert it into a useful format
+        Fast ways to organize your data or convert it into a useful format.

         generate_PPV_file.py
                 Requires RNAStructure package.
 Iterates through two directories of .ct files and computes all PPV values.